Code of Behaviour

 Serious Breaches of School Discipline may include the following:

-Showing disrespect to staff members including the use of bad/offensive language.
+- Showing disrespect to staff members including the use of bad language.

-Any form of bullying behaviour towards others including texting or using Facebook pages.
+- Any form of bullying behaviour towards others including texting or using social media.

 Measures to be taken may include the following: